by John Martin

-BA , Dip Ed., Assoc.
+BA (History, Philosophy) , Dip Ed., Assoc.
 Dip.
 Art Craft & Design (Ceramics)

-Functional pottery and display pieces are hand-made with equal attention to their individual character.
-Stoneware and porcelain clays are high-fired to 1300 Celsius to ensure utmost strength and repose.
+Functional pottery and display pieces are entirely hand-made, with equal attention to their individual character.
+Stoneware and porcelain clays have been high-fired to 1300 degrees Celsius to ensure utmost strength and repose.
 Graduation through fire.
 No toxic substances are used.

 To see a World in a Grain of SandAnd a Heaven in a Wild FlowerHold Infinity in the palm of your handAnd Eternity in an hour

 Yes, I am and always have been, a daydreamer.
 More convinced than ever that to try for a meaningful life is the first priority, and all else follows.

 If something can be imagined it can be created.
 Einstein said that imagination comes first and all else follows.

 Maybe not now, but sometime.
 We create our personal , and our collective reality, by what we imagine.
 Take care in what you imagine then.
 Life on this planet may depend upon it.